dedee95/findGEVE/README.md

 	└── Chlamydomonas.vltf3.pep
 ```

 A predicted GEVE candidate is supported by the presence of multiple NCLDV-like hallmark genes.
 The presence of TIR and TSD also provide additional structural evidence.
-However,  candidates GEVE can still be reported without TIRs then it wilk use viral-score to determine it's boundary.
+However,  candidates GEVE can still be reported without TIRs then it will use viral-score to determine it's boundary.
 ## 4. findGEVE algorithm detail
 This tool has six main steps for robust GEVE identification.
 It can be used on contig- or chromosome-level genome assemblies.
 1. **ORF/gene prediction** using Pyrodigal (ignoring contigs ≤ 50 kb).